Dr. Vishwanath studies the "people problem" of cyber security.

 Dr. Vishwanath's research on improving cyber resilience against online social engineering has been funded by the National Science Foundation.
 He has written and published over two-dozen articles on technology users and cyber security issues and his research has been presented to principals at national security and law enforcement agencies around the world.
 His research has also been featured on CNN, USA Today, and hundreds of other national and international news outlets.

-An overview of his research on online deception and cybersecurity can be found in some of his recent writings on the threats to our critical infrastrcuture from cyber attacks [CNN (1)]; the threat from data exfiltration through attacks like the Sony Pictures attack [CNN (2)]; the problems with encryption in the FBI vs. Apple's iPhone encryption debate [CNN (3)]; the rising tide of ransomware attacks [CNN (4)]; why cyber attacks keep coming and are likely to do so in the near future [CNN (5)]; how mobile app designs contribute to such attacks [CNN (6)]; how people's habits are responsible for many cyber attacks [The Conversation]; and how we must change people's habits and build better cyber hygiene [World Economic Forum].
+An overview of his research on online deception and cybersecurity can be found in some of his recent writings on how cyber breaches occur [CNN (8)]; the threats to our critical infrastrcuture from cyber attacks [CNN (1)]; the threat from data exfiltration through attacks like the Sony Pictures attack [CNN (2)]; the problems with encryption in the FBI vs. Apple's iPhone encryption debate [CNN (3)]; the rising tide of ransomware attacks [CNN (4)]; why cyber attacks keep coming and are likely to do so in the near future [CNN (5)]; how mobile app designs contribute to such attacks [CNN (6)]; why we need a cyber wall and how we can build it [CNN (7)]; how people's habits are responsible for many cyber attacks [The Conversation]; and how we must change people's habits and build better cyber hygiene [World Economic Forum].